scotthartley/kinmodel/README.rst

 command line options.
 Help is available via ``fitkinetics.py -h``.

-Some models are included as part of the default installation, but new ones can be defined in a separate dictionary and then loaded with the ``-m filename.py`` option.
+Some models are included as part of the default installation, but new ones can be defined in a separate dictionary stored in filename.py and then loaded with the ``-m filename`` option.
 This new file should have the following form:

 ::